ClickHouse is trending.

 Why choose managed ClickHouse over self-hosted ClickHouse?

 For the same reason you choose "buy" over "build" in any other case: time and money.
 Building things takes time and costs money.
 You buy off the shelf to get the economies afforded by someone who has been there before you.
+For a detailed breakdown of what self-hosting actually costs in 2025, including infrastructure and hidden engineering expenses, see our comprehensive analysis of self-hosted ClickHouse costs.

 But let's dig a bit deeper into what you actually need to build and maintain for an effective self-hosted ClickHouse: